 As for the contractor, business expense deductions claimed in previous years will have to be repaid.
 This can have catastrophic where the individual has claimed deductions through several prior years that were all ultimately disallowed by the KRA.

-The test is based on four key points: control, ownership of tools, the chance of profit and risk of loss, and integration.
+The FOUR point test is based on the following key elements however additional elements are known to exist.
 The acronym MICE is commonly used in some literature.

 "Control is the ability, authority, or right of a payer to exercise control over a worker concerning the manner in which the work is done and what work will be done."